pcardotatgit/Extended_TID_version_2/README.md

 ## What is Extended TID

-ETID is a Public Security Feed Aggregator which download from the INTERNET ( or any other location ) Security Feeds, parse them, clean them and finally expose them as a Web Service for FirePOWER Management Center Security Intelligence Feeds or Threat Intelligence.
+ETID is a Public Security Feed Aggregator which downloads from the INTERNET ( or any other location ) Security Feeds, parses them, cleans them and finally expose them as a Web Service to FirePOWER Management Center Security Intelligence ( SI ) Feeds or to FMC Threat Intelligence Director ( TID ).

-Security Intelligence or TID are very easy and efficient ways to block access to thousands of malicious destinations.
-Just by creating blocking list
+SI or TID are very easy and efficient ways to block access to thousands of malicious destinations.
+Just by creating a blocking list which contains all malicious destination to block.

-But FMC Security Intelligence Feeds or TID need that feed sources to respect a clean text format and a maximum file size.
-And a feed file must contain one kind of observable : IP addresses, or Domains or URLs.
+But FMC SI or TID Feeds need that feed sources to respect a very clean text format.
+Another constraint is a maximum file size ( 500 KB ).
+And feed files must contain only one kind of observables : IP addresses, or Domains or URLs.
 We can't mix kind of observables into a source feed.

-ETID does this formatting Job.
+ETID collect all public feeds and does this formatting Job.
 That means that ETID becomes the Feed Source for FMC.

 ETID currently exposes 3 kind of Feeds :